 Sutton & East Surrey Water Plc, a utility based in southeastern England, confirmed it was for sale after a U.K. newspaper reported China’s Beijing Water Authority may buy the company.

 “Our shareholders expect to attract interest from investors with a similar outlook seeking to invest for the long term,” Anthony Ferrar, managing director of the utility, said today by e-mail.
-Citigroup Inc. (C) is managing the sale, he said, declining to comment on any interest from potential buyers.
+Citigroup Inc. (C:US) is managing the sale, he said, declining to comment on any interest from potential buyers.

 The Sunday Times said Jan.
 27 that the Beijing Water Authority is poised to buy the Redhill-based utility for 300 million pounds ($472 million).
 The Chinese company has hired HSBC Holdings Plc to advise on the purchase, the newspaper reported, without saying where it got the information.